Panch Kalyanaka: Kalyanaka Dates of 24 Tirthankara

 These dates are called Kalyanaka Tithi.

 All dates are considered according to Jain calendar known as Jain Panchang based on the Vira Nirvana Samvat, but they differ according to different sects of Jain tradition and sometimes different within the same tradition also.

-The following table states the Kalyanaka Tithis according to the Digambar Jain tradition from the Vira Nirvana Samvat Calendar.
+The following table states the Kalyanaka Tithis according to the Digambara Jain tradition from the Vira Nirvana Samvat Calendar.